zestia/ember-async-tooltips/README.md

 </details>

-### Example usage
+### Preloading data

-The following configuration creates a _new_ tooltip that:

-- Has custom automatic positioning.
-  (`columns` and `rows` have been set, [more info here](https://github.com/zestia/position-utils#zestiaposition-utils))
-- Has a custom hover delay
-  (`showDelay` and `hideDelay` have been set.
-The tool-tipper won't display the tooltip until after 300ms has passed)
-- Loads the user _during_ the alotted show delay time, or extending that delay if it wasn't retreived in time (`@onLoad` has been set and promises to load the user)
+The following configuration waits until after 300ms has passed before showing the tooltip.
+But which is loading some data during that time period.
+The show delay will be extended _only if_ the data wasn't retreived in time.

 <details>
   <summary>View code</summary>